-Having completed the checks indicated in the previous heading, the pilot of the burner should fire.

-If the motor starts but the flame does not appear and the flame safeguard goes into lock-out, reset and wait for a new firing attempt.

-Pilot adjustment has been illustrated on Fig. 22, page 24.

-Having adjusted the pilot, reconnect the main valve and ignite the main flame; it might require several attempts to purge the air from the gas lines or to adjust the valve with little gas.

-Once the burner has fired, now proceed with calibration operations.
+- ➤ Having completed the checks indicated in the previous heading, the pilot of the burner should fire. - ➤ If the motor starts but the flame does not appear and the flame safeguard goes into lock-out, reset and wait for a new firing attempt. - ➤ Pilot adjustment has been illustrated on Fig. 18, page 21. - ➤ Having adjusted the pilot, reconnect the main valve and ignite the main flame; it might require several attempts to purge the air from the gas lines or to adjust the valve with little gas. - Once the burner has fired, now proceed with calibration operations.

+When fitting the burner on the two slide bars, it is advisable to gently draw out the high tension cables until they are slightly stretched.